This is Samsung’s 5G Prototype Smartphone and end-to-end 5G wall at CES

 Samsung also showed off its 5G Massive MIMO Unit, a large 5G cell that has the ability to service high-demand customers with multiple antenna arrays.
 It was built for South Korea’s 5G deployments, and similar units are being used outside of Korea by Sprint and others.

 Samsung also offered two video demonstrations.
-The first was called 5G World, providing basic, abstract demonstrations of how high speed, massive capacity, and low latency networks will “transform every aspect of how we live, how we work, and how we play” in various areas.
+The first was called 5G World, providing basic, abstract demonstrations of how high speed, massive capacity, and low latency networks will “transform every aspect of how we live, how we work, and how we play.”

 The second video, Samsung 5G Network, showed how 5G will make factories more productive, and how various types of mobile devices will connect to increasingly powerful data networks.
 Like 5G World, this video was projected on transparent displays, and only slightly interesting from a content standpoint.

 Since this 5G future will depend at least as much on actual mobile device announcements as the tower and CPE hardware shown at CES, we’ll have plenty more to share on Samsung 5G in the weeks and months to come.
+The company’s next big event, Samsung Galaxy Unpacked 2019, is already scheduled for February 20 in San Francisco.
+The event will focus on the Galaxy S10 series, and a 5G version is expected.
 Stay tuned.